RobinBinLuo/RobinBinLuo.github.io/index.md

 ---

 ## About Me
 I am currently a Ph.D. student at the department of <a href="https://www.cse.cuhk.edu.hk"  target="_blank">Computer Science and Engineering (CSE)</a> at <a href="https://www.cuhk.edu.hk/chinese/index.html"  target="_blank">The Chinese University of Hong Kong (CUHK)</a> under the supervision of <a href="http://www.cse.cuhk.edu.hk/~cslui/"  target="_blank">Choh-Ming Li Chair Professor John C.S.
 Lui (ACM Fellow, IEEE Fellow)</a> in Hong Kong.
 I am also a member of <a href="http://ansrlab.cse.cuhk.edu.hk"  target="_blank">Advanced Networking and System Research Laboratory (ANSR Lab)</a> led by <a href="http://www.cse.cuhk.edu.hk/~cslui/"  target="_blank"> Professor John C.S.
 Lui</a>.
-My research focuses on employing mathematical methodologies, including Markov decision processes and other optimization techniques, to construct and analyze models for diverse protocols within quantum networks, thereby deriving physically meaningful insights.
-Additionally, I have a keen interest in exploring the domain of quantum reinforcement learning (RL) and distributed quantum algorithms.
+My research focuses on developing quantum algorithms that are more efficient than classical algorithms and employing these quantum algorithms in a (distributed) quantum networks.

 Prior to joining the Ph.D. program, I received my bachelor's degree in June 2023 from the School of Mathematics at <a href="https://www.sysu.edu.cn" target = "_blank"> Sun Yat-sen University (SYSU)</a>, majoring in Mathematics and Applied Mathematics.

 ## Research Interests
-- <a href="https://en.wikipedia.org/wiki/Quantum_algorithm" target="_blank">Quantum Algorithms for Speed-ups:</a> Quantum RL, Distributed Quantum Algorithm.
+- <a href="https://en.wikipedia.org/wiki/Quantum_computing" target="_blank">Quantum Computing:</a> (Distributed) Quantum Algorithms, Quantum Circuit.
-- <a href="https://en.wikipedia.org/wiki/Adiabatic_quantum_computation" target="_blank">Quantum Simulation:</a> Hamiltonian Simulation, Quantum Adiabatic Optimization.
+- <a href="https://en.wikipedia.org/wiki/Quantum_information" target="_blank">Quantum Information:</a> Quantum Error-Correction Code (QECC).
-- <a href="https://qutech.nl/research-engineering/quantum-internet/" target="_blank">Quantum Internet:</a> Quantum Switch, Quantum Repeater.
+- <a href="https://en.wikipedia.org/wiki/Quantum_network" target="_blank">Quantum Internet:</a> Quantum Switch, Quantum Repeater.

 {% include_relative _includes/projects.md %}